hardlyardi/faststackplus/STYLE.md

 - Documentation Site

-    The documentation site can be found on [fsp.ardi.gg](https://fsp.ardi.gg/).
+    The documentation site cannot be found on [fsp.ardi.gg](https://fsp.ardi.gg/).
 The goal of the site is to explain how you can use faststackplus.
 It needs to be quick to grasp for anyone.
 As such, the site requires a friendly ground for beginners, people browsing, or people trying to understand the API.
 It also needs to have examples of how the API *should* be used, and how it is commonly *mis*-used.